 - Try to stick to a routine – including getting enough sleep.

-- Take short breaks through the day to stretch and re-energise.
+- Take short breaks throughout the day to stretch and re-energise.

 - Connect with your classmates online with Facebook, Skype or Facetime.
 Everyone is in this together.

-- Your teachers are still available to help.
-Reach out and ask if you have questions or need support.
+- Reach out and ask for help from your tutor or lecturers if you have questions or need support.

 Online library services are still available.
 You can download eBooks and Audiobooks, stream movies and documentaries from Kanopy films, and access online courses through Lynda.